Marcellis/mad-codelabs/docs/level2-task1/level2-task1.md

 ### Solution

-If you encounter problems you can always check [Marcellis/MadLevel2Task1](https://github.com/Marcellis/MadLevel2Task1/blob/master/app/src/main/java/com/example/madlevel2task1/PlaceAdapter.kt) for the whole solution.
+If you encounter problems you can always check [Marcellis/MadLevel2Task1](https://github.com/Marcellis/Madlevel2task1) for the whole solution.

 ### Setup a new project

-Make sure ones you get started with this example the following steps were taken in advance:
+Make sure once you get started with this example the following steps were taken in advance:

 1. Select the ‘Empty Activity’
 2. Name the ‘MadLevel2Task1’
 3. Choose language ‘Kotlin’
 4. Choose API 23
-5. Press finish getting started.
+5. Press finish to get started.

 ## Setting up the Model and Adapter